 Confucius fished using a line – not a net.
 When hunting, he never shot at a bird that was nesting.

-Confucius said: “Perhaps there are people who can innovate without possessing the appropriate knowledge, but I am not one of them.
-I listen a lot and pick the best and follow it; I see a lot and take note of it: this is the best substitute for innate knowledge.”
+Confucius said: “Perhaps there are some people who can create something new without really understanding what they’re doing, but I’m not one of them.
+I listen a lot, pick the best of it, and follow it; I observe a lot and take note of it.
+This is the best way for me to learn.”

-The people of Hu Village were difficult to talk with, so when a boy from there came to visit Confucius his disciples didn’t know what to think.
-Confucius said: “Just because I am allowing him to enter doesn’t mean that I approve of what he does after he leaves.
-Why be so choosy?
-If someone purifies himself to enter, I accept his purification; but I make no guarantees of how he will behave after he leaves.”
+The people of Hu Village were difficult to communicate with, so when a boy from there came to visit Confucius his followers didn’t know what to think.
+Confucius said: “Just because I approve of his desire to improve himself doesn’t mean that I approve of his past mistakes.
+Why be so hard on him?
+If people make the effort to improve themselves, we should approve of their progress and ignore their previous missteps.”

 Confucius said: “Is goodness really so far away?
-No sooner do I desire goodness than it is at hand.”
+No sooner do I desire goodness than it’s at hand.”

-Whenever Confucius was singing together with other people and he heard a song he really liked, he always asked them to repeat it before joining in.
+Whenever Confucius was together with other people who were singing and they sang a song well, he always asked them to repeat it before joining in the harmony.

-Confucius said: “Although my commitment is as strong as anyone’s when it comes to cultural knowledge and refinement, I have not yet succeeded in becoming a true leader in my personal conduct.”
+Confucius said: “Although my commitment is as strong as anyone’s when it comes to cultural knowledge and refinement, I haven’t yet hit the target of becoming a true leader in how I conduct myself.”

-Confucius said: “How could I possibly dare to claim that I am a man of great wisdom or goodness?
+Confucius said: “How could I possibly dare to claim that I’m a man of great wisdom and goodness?
 All that can be said of me is that I never grow weary of learning and never get tired of teaching others.”
-Gongxi Chi said: “This is exactly what we disciples are unable to learn.”
+Gongxi Chi said: “This is exactly what we students are unable to grasp.”

 When Confucius fell seriously ill, Zilu asked permission to pray.
 Confucius said: “Does such a practice exist?”
 Zilu replied: “Certainly.
 The liturgy says: ‘We pray to the spirits from above and the spirits from below.’”
-Confucius said: “If that’s the case, my prayers began a long time ago.”
+Confucius said: “If that’s the case, I’ve been praying for myself for a long time now.”

-Confucius said: “Just as extravagance leads to arrogance, frugality lead to meanness.
-It is better to be mean rather than arrogant.”
+Confucius said: “Just as extravagance leads to arrogance, frugality leads to meanness.
+It’s better to be mean rather than arrogant.”

-Confucius said: “A leader is calm and at ease; a small-minded man is always anxious and on edge.”
+Confucius said: “A leader is calm and at ease; a petty person is anxious and on edge.”

-Confucius was warm but stern; commanding but not overbearing; respectful but approachable.
+Confucius was gracious but serious; commanding but not severe; respectful but at ease.